 We are more than happy to encapsulate in your home.
 We prefer to begin the encapsulation process within a few hours after birth with a cut off at 24 hours after delivery in order to prevent natural growing bacteria to corrupt the placenta and render encapsulation unsafe.
 If we can not begin the process of encapsulation within the first 24 hours after birth the placenta must be frozen to prevent the growth of bacteria until a time can be scheduled for encapsulation.
 Note: it takes 2 days for proper thawing of a placenta.
-Once a placenta has been frozen it is not eligible for the RAW method, Heated only.
+Once a placenta has been frozen it must be processed using the Steam-Start method.

 In most cases, next day.
-Our goal with a quick turnaround is make make all efforts to protect you from harmful bacteria that can grow on the placenta after it has been delivered.
+Our goal with a quick turnaround is to make all efforts to protect you from harmful bacteria that can grow on the placenta after it has been delivered.
 Just like food, the placenta must be kept at a safe temperature for a limited amount of time.
-We guarantee quality work, which to us means that you have your pills in your hand the next day.
+We guarantee quality work, which to us means that you have your pills in your hand as soon as possible.

 Short answer: We are not Doctors of Chinese Medicine.